Configure Real-Time Data Integration With Oracle Autonomous Database

 This screenshot shows the Add Application dialog box for an Oracle Autonomous Database application.

-4. Select Oracle Autonomous Database from the Application Type drop-down list and enter the details in the following fields:
+4. Select Oracle Autonomous Database from the Application Type drop-down list and enter the details in these fields:

 1. Application Name: Type a name for the Oracle Autonomous Database application.